 When installing a new shower or remodeling an existing one, you might want to investigate the various options for shower materials.
 These days, prefabricated plastic shower enclosures are an affordable choice with an ever-increasing variety of styles.
 However, the premium look and resale value of tile can be very attractive to homeowners.
 Both materials have advantages and disadvantages, and the smart homeowner will consider all the pros and cons before deciding.

-The wall units of one-piece and multipiece prefabricated units generally come with shelves, soap dishes and other common shower architectural touches molded into them, and some kits include the shower door as well.
+The wall units of one-piece and multipiece prefabricated units generally come with shelves, soap dishes, and other common shower architectural touches molded into them, and some kits include the shower door as well.

 These units are also easy to clean and maintain, and the small number of seams — unlike the many grout lines and seams of tile — means these units are much more waterproof.
-They're also flexible and lightweight, so if the subfloor under the shower is a little uneven, has a little give or can't support a lot of weight, prefabricated plastic shower enclosures are a great choice.
+They're also flexible and lightweight, so if the subfloor under the shower is a little uneven, has a little give, or can't support a lot of weight, prefabricated plastic shower enclosures are a great choice.

 Tiled shower enclosures are made custom for each space they're in.
-This involves the complicated process of building, pouring and waterproofing a custom mortar shower pan.
+This involves the complicated process of building, pouring, and waterproofing a custom mortar shower pan.
 This part of the installation is very difficult for a beginner to accomplish and usually involves hiring professionals.

 Finally, ceramic tile is eco-friendly, being made with natural materials or with available options made from 40 to 60 percent recycled materials.
 Recycled tile looks just as good as other tiles and is in the same price range.
-The ceramic tile is also easy to clean and maintain.
+Ceramic tile is also easy to clean and maintain.
 As long as you stay on top of the grout maintenance, cleaning is a breeze, and if a tile is damaged, it can be replaced individually.

 Choosing a Shower Enclosure

 In the end, tile and plastic are solid choices of materials for a shower enclosure.
-If you're worried about the most difficult part of installing a custom tile shower — the shower pan — it's possible to pair a prefabricated shower pan with custom tiled shower walls.
+If you're worried about the most difficult part of installing a custom tile shower — the shower pan — it's possible to pair a prefabricated shower pan with custom-tiled shower walls.
 This also somewhat reduces the weight on the floor.
-Evaluate your bathroom's structure and dimensions, your budget and your tastes, and go with the material that best suits your needs.
+Evaluate your bathroom's structure and dimensions, your budget, and your tastes, and go with the material that best suits your needs.